-Photos and video: Anthony Chopin @44thelement
+Video: Anthony Chopin @44thelement

 It's new bike day, once again, and this time we're looking at an all-new Santa Cruz Nomad - the Nomad 6.
 That number 6 is important, that means that this is the 6th iteration of this bike, which really says something.
 The Nomad has been in Santa Cruz's lineup for a long time, since 2005 to be exact, and while it's seen a number of major changes in that time, what it does hasn't really changed.

 The Nomad has always been Santa Cruz's long travel big trail slayer, the perfect winch and plummet style bike.
 Capable of pedalling to the top of the biggest mountains, and even more capable pointed straight back down them, whilst also being perfectly at home in the bike park.
 We use the term all-rounder a lot, and really that means different things to different people, but the Nomad is the gravity lover's all-around bike.
 With 170mm of travel front and rear, it's still up to party with the best of them, but has some updates that prove you can teach an old dog new tricks.

 The previous generation Nomad 5 was only released around 18 months ago, and while that was an amazing bike, Santa Cruz decided that the bike needed a bit of an update to keep it in line with current trends.
 To that end, there are some major changes, but some things have also stayed pretty much the same - for example some aspects of the geometry.